Green car insurance quotes

 • Battery cover: electric batteries often come with a warranty from the car manufacturer but you’ll still want to make sure it’s covered for accidental damage, theft and fire by your electric vehicle insurance policy.

-It's worth shopping around to find the best deal.
-Some providers may charge extra to insure a hybrid or electric vehicle, while others may offer discounts for cleaner energy vehicles.
-Remember that there are many other factors determining the price you pay for your car insurance, including your age, postcode and driving history.
+And bear in mind that there are many other factors determining the price you pay for your car insurance, including your age, annual mileage, postcode and driving history.

-When it comes to the costs of running a green car, the good news is that you’ll pay a lower rate of road tax if you drive an alternative fuel vehicle, and fully electric cars are exempt from paying.
+When it comes to the costs of running a green car, the good news is that you’ll pay a lower rate of road tax if you drive an alternative fuel vehicle.
+And fully electric cars are exempt from paying road tax until 2025.

-How can I find a green insurance policy for my regular car?
+How can I find eco-friendly car insurance for my regular car?

-Greener driving doesn’t always have to be about having a car that you need to charge up every day.
-It’s about making informed choices – and that’s where we come in, because we’re here to help you find the right deal by comparing the car insurance market for you.
+Greener driving is about making informed choices – and that’s where we come in.
+We’re here to help you find the right deal by comparing car insurance policies for you.

 How can I help the environment if I drive a regular car?